QRB-Labs/qrb/docs/hosting.md

 |   1152               | $138	      |
 {:.custom-table}

-Please note prices are updated for December 2025, in response to energy price increases from the power company.
-There will be further updates in July 2026 and July 2027.
+Prices are updated for December 2025, in response to energy price increases from the power company.
+Further updates are expected from the power company in July 2026 and July 2027.
+Additional adjustments may occur in response to other cost changes outside of our control.
 <br />

 ### One-time fees